• Home

 Know Your Limits

 Importantly you should also know your limits.
-Knowing when to say enough is enough is a great skill when it comes to drinking.
+Knowing when to say enough is a great skill when it comes to drinking.
 While you may feel you are missing out on the night, you will not only thank yourself in the morning when your hangover is less severe, for your health’s sake you will thank yourself in the future too.

 Consider Alcohol-Free Alternatives

 You might want to avoid alcohol completely on St. Patrick’s Day, and if so, that’s not a problem.
 There are all kinds of Irish-themed “mocktails” you can indulge in and not one of them contain alcohol.
-“Shamrock shakes”, Shillelagh mocktails, Irish rose and green lemonade are just a few of these.
+“Shamrock Shakes”, Shillelagh mocktails, Irish rose and green lemonade are just a few of these.

 Stay Safe

 Above anything else you should always consider the safety of you and those around you if you are drinking.
-While the focus will be on fun come St. Patrick’s Day, don’t let the good times turn bad as not even the luck o’ the Irish will be enough to help you.
+While the focus will be on the fun come to St. Patrick’s Day, don’t let the good times turn bad as not even the luck o’ the Irish will be enough to help you.

 Staying safe means not mixing your drinks, eating before you start drinking, planning how you are going to get home before you go out and considering the effects drinking will have on you the next day.